Make An Appointment

 Appointments may be made by telephone, or book an appointment online via this link Systmonline for which you will need to register for by calling into the surgery.

 Routine appointments may be made up to six weeks in advance and are 10 minutes long for a GP and 15 minutes long with a Practice Nurse.

-Coming soon - appointments with our new Clinical Pharmacist will be available.
-He will be able to help with medication queries, reviews and minor illnesses.
+Appointments with our Clinical Pharmacist are available.
+He is able to help with medication queries, reviews and minor illnesses.

 If you have an urgent medical problem that you feel needs attention on the same day, then we have an Urgent Access Clinic every morning from Monday to Friday run jointly by the duty GP and two nurses.
 This runs from 9.30 am on a Monday and 10.30am Tuesday to Friday.
 It is not a walk in clinic so please call first and you will be given an appointment time.
 Appointment times are shorter and in order to keep the session running smoothly we do ask patients to only ask the Clinician to deal with the one urgent matter.